MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-The SFT phase adapts an open-source video model to learn the fundamental mapping from our structured Behavioral Semantic Bridge (BSB) representation to coherent video sequences.
-We fine-tune the model on a real-world robotics dataset (e.g., Bridge v2~\cite{bridge}) using ground-truth BSB annotations.
-The optimization follows the standard denoising objective, conditioned on the BSB: \begin{small}
+\blockhead{Stage 1: Supervised Fine-Tuning (SFT)} SFT trains the MVG to learn the mapping from BSB representations to coherent pixel-level execution, minimizing the standard BSB-conditioned denoising objective:

-\end{small} where $x_t$ is the noised video at timestep $t$.
-This stage provides a high-quality initial policy $\pi_{\text{ref}}$ for the subsequent alignment phase.
-Notably, the model only needs to be trained on short sub-task videos, as the hierarchical framework enables generalization to arbitrary long-horizon tasks.
+where $x_t$ is the noised video at timestep $t$.
+This stage yields a reference policy $\pi_{\text{ref}}$ for subsequent alignment.
+Notably, training on short subtask videos suffices, as the hierarchical framework enables generalization to arbitrary long-horizon tasks.